Dasharo/dasharo-pq/README.md

 1. **Synchronization Issues**: Ensuring that features and fixes are synchronized across multiple branches often requires additional effort and can lead to inconsistencies.
-1. **Single branch problem**: Despite switching to single branch for releases (`dasharo` branch) rebasing will be more and more painful as number of changes will grow.
+1. **Single Branch Problem**: Despite switching to a single branch for releases (`dasharo` branch), rebasing will become increasingly painful as the number of changes grows.
-1. **Upstream Merging Difficulties**: Incorporating changes from the upstream coreboot repository into the downstream forks is becoming progressively difficult, with a high risk of missing important updates or fixes.
-Complexity may grow even more if we will face changes which cannot be upstreamed.
+1. **Upstream Merging Difficulties**: Incorporating changes from the upstream coreboot repository into downstream forks is becoming progressively difficult, with a high risk of missing important updates or fixes.
+Complexity may grow even more if changes cannot be upstreamed.

 #### The Role of Patch Management